Correctly Identifying the Nutritional Needs of Cannabis

 In the first phase of life between 20 and 24 °C, in the second half of life between 20 and 27 °C, these are the generally accepted guidelines for temperature.

 When it comes to irrigation, the basic rule is that plants do not like wet soil.
 There are systems to water the plants automatically, these can be adapted to plant stage, genetics and temperature.
 An experienced grower knows, however, that each plant has individual needs and a trained eye cannot be replaced by automatisms.
-Once finger in the soil and test is still the safest method.
+Finger in soil is still the safest method.

 So far so good.
 The temperature is comfortable and the drinks are taken care of, it can be served.
 From here on, two values should be checked regularly, because they tell us whether the cannabis plant can absorb the nutrients and whether it is getting too much or too little of the individual components.
 From now on, the four letters of confidence are: pH and EC.